Your builder must give you a copy of the Domestic Building Consumer Guide before you sign a major domestic building contract.

 - any site work, including work to ensure access to the property.

 By law, a major domestic contract must contain certain information, including a checklist of important things you should consider before signing the contract.
-For more information about major domestic building contracts, the checklist and changing a building contract once it has been signed, view our Building contracts page.
+For more information about major domestic building contracts, the checklist and changing a building contract once it has been signed, view Building contracts.

 Download the Contract checklist (Word, 70KB)

 Pre-construction contracts, such as preliminary agreements, are building contracts.
 If the cost of the work is over $10,000, the builder must use a major domestic building contract.
-For more information, view our Pre-construction building contracts page.
+For more information, view Pre-construction building contracts.

 A written contract is a critical document in settling any dispute with your builder.